maxday/documentation/content/en/logs/guide/lambda-logs-collection-troubleshooting-guide.md

 * `aws.lambda.invocations ` : Count of times the Lambda function has been triggered / invoked
 * `aws.lambda.errors ` : Count of errors that occurred when the function was invoked
-* `aws.lambda.duration ` : Average amount of time (in milliseconds) that it took for the lambda function to finish executing
+* `aws.lambda.duration ` : Average amount of time (in milliseconds) that it took for the Lambda function to finish executing
 * `aws.lambda.duration.maximum` : Maximum amount of time (in milliseconds) that it took for the lambda function to finish executing
 * `aws.lambda.throttles` : Count of invocation attempts that were throttled due to invocation rates exceeding customer limits